I got this problem from Rustan Leino, who got it from the book In code: a mathematical journey by Sarah Flannery and David Flannery.

 I solved it and wrote up my solution.

-A (presumed smart) insurance agent knocks on a door and a (presumed smart) woman opens.
-He introduces himself and asks if she has any children.
-She answers: 3.
-When he then asks their ages (which for this problem we abstract to integers), she hesitates.
-Then she decides to give him some information about their ages, saying "the product of their ages is 36".
-He asks for more information and she gives in, saying "the sum of their ages is equal to our neighbors' house number".
-The man jumps over the fence, inspects the house number, and then returns.
-"You need to give me another hint", he begs.
-"Alright", she says, "my oldest child plays the piano".
+A (presumed smart) insurance agent knocks on a door and a (presumed smart) homeowner opens.
+The agent introduces themselves and asks the homeowner if they have any children.
+The homeowner answers that they have three.
+When the agent then asks their ages (which for this problem we abstract to integers), the homeowner hesitates.
+They decide to give the agent some information about their ages, saying "the product of their ages is 36".
+The agent asks for more information and the homeowner gives in, saying "the sum of their ages is equal to our neighbors' house number".
+The agent jumps over the fence, inspects the house number, and then returns.
+"You need to give me another hint", they beg.
+"Alright", they say, "my oldest child plays the piano".
 What are the ages of the children?

 The ages of the children are 2, 2, and 9.